Leafwing-Studios/asm-docs/docs/overview/thematics.md

 - Factorio
 - glowing fungi
 - strange mutants
-- Bug's Life and other small-world media
+- Bug's Life, Pikmin and other small-world media
+- Starcraft Zerg

 ## What's the emotional message we're trying to send?
 - sustainability and robustness are key